nickovice/BitScape/README.md

 </p>
 <br>

+## USING DOCKER COMPOSE

+Run `docker compose up` and go to http://localhost:4200

 ## Development server

 Run `ng serve --configuration development` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.